List of EastEnders characters introduced in 2008: Mr. Lister

 In April 2012, Lister complained to Bianca Butcher (Patsy Palmer) that rubbish from the café was overspilling into the market, so she angrily emptied the rubbish into the street.
 A few days later, Bianca attempted to steal a handbag belonging to a market trader.
 She was caught and, in the struggle, hit and injured Lister.
 He called the police, resulting in Bianca's arrest and imprisonment.
-It later emerged that he has taken out a restraining order against Bianca, meaning that she could no longer go to the market or Bridge Street.
+It later emerged that he had taken out a restraining order against Bianca, meaning that she could no longer go to the market or Bridge Street.
 In September, Lister threatened to call the police on Shirley Carter (Linda Henry), who was lying drunk in the street.
 Later that month, he reprimanded Syed for not selling his usual stock.
-In November, Lister accused Cora Cross (Ann Mitchell) of stealing a bag that he donated to the charity shop she managed, which lead to Cora being fired.
+In November, Lister accused Cora Cross (Ann Mitchell) of stealing a bag that he donated to the charity shop she managed, which led to Cora being fired.
 When Lister went to the salon for a haircut, Bianca washed his hair.
 While it was awkward at first, the pair started to bond during conversations about their children.
 Lister told Bianca his daughter was getting married, and he thought he would feel left out at the wedding.
 Lister agreed to have the restraining order dropped and gave Bianca a £5 tip.
-He accidentally left £20 behind and later accused Bianca of stealing it, but apologised and gave her the money after it was found.
+He accidentally left £20 behind and later accused Bianca of stealing it, but apologized and gave her the money after it was found.
 In April 2013, Lister temporarily banned Bianca and Kat from trading on the market after they played various pranks on him.
 Kat pretended to seduce Lister and Bianca took a photo of him with his trousers down, which they used to blackmail him to get their stall back.
 In June, Lister spoke to Ian Beale (Adam Woodyatt) about his new restaurant and introduced him to Danny Pennant (Gary Lucy).
 Ian hoped that Danny would find someone to invest in his new business.
 After Lister lost his job, he was replaced by Aleks Shirovs (Kristian Kiehling).

 In August 2016, Lister interviewed Carmel Kazemi (Bonnie Langford) for the market inspector position.
-In July 2017, he had a meeting with new market inspector Robbie Jackson (Dean Gaffney) to discuss 'big changes' to the market, and told Robbie that he had until Christmas to eject Donna Yates (Lisa Hammond) from the market.
+In July 2017, he had a meeting with new market inspector Robbie Jackson (Dean Gaffney) to discuss 'big changes' to the market and told Robbie that he had until Christmas to eject Donna Yates (Lisa Hammond) from the market.